dleppik/ozone/README.md

                             dbOfWomen.size() === db.filter(dbOfMaleGermans.field('Gender', 'F')).size();
 ```

 NOTE: in version 0.1.12 and earlier, size is a value rather than a function.
-(This was changed to avoid unnecessary
-calculations; even so, calls to db.size() are extremely fast.)
+Also, db.size() is not necessarily the same as the number of rows.
+See Aggregation below.

 Use field.distinctValueEstimate() to determine how to present the fields